What is “competitive fencing”?

 Note: Please remember that the USFA, the national governing body of the sport of fencing, may change these rules at times; if you subscribe to their notifications, you’ll stay updated on any changes.

-We highly recommend a very useful tool for parents and to all those new to fencing: the Academy of Fencing Masters blog and their Parents Guide to Fencing e-book.
+We highly recommend the Academy of Fencing Masters blog and its Parents’ Guide to Fencing e-book for parents and anyone new to fencing.

 Other tools: